AnnoDesigner/anno-designer/README.md

 ## Summary

 The **Anno Designer** is a standalone windows application that can be used for creating and exporting layouts.
-It uses a drag/drop system and is intuitive and easy to use. **The Anno Designer supports the following Anno versions: 1404, 2070, 2205, 1800**.
+It uses a drag/drop system and is intuitive and easy to use.
+**The Anno Designer supports the following Anno versions: 1404, 2070, 2205, 1800**.

 ## How to use

 **Download the latest version from the [here](https://github.com/AnnoDesigner/anno-designer/releases/tag/AnnoDesignerv9.2)** (select the .exe file).
 Run it, and use it to design layouts!

+Anno Designer can also be started from the command line for advanced usages.
+Please see [this documentation](doc/CommandLineParameters.md) for more information and examples.

 ## Technology

 This application is written in C# (.NET Framework 4.8) and uses WPF.
 The .NET Framework is available via Windows Update and further information about installing is available on [this site](https://docs.microsoft.com/en-us/dotnet/framework/install/).

 ## Game data and icons

 The building presets and icons are extracted from game files using the [RDA explorer](https://github.com/lysannschlegel/RDAExplorer) and a custom script written by Peter Hozak.
 See the development pages at wikia: <http://anno2070.wikia.com/wiki/Development_Pages>

 [StingMcRay](https://github.com/StingMcRay) has also done a lot of work on this, extracting icons from Anno 2205 and Anno 1800.